-How to Setup and Install Automation Hosts
+How to Install and Register Automation Hosts (Windows)

 We’re going to turn on the automation integration for a brand-new project.
 This is the new project.
 I’m going to go to the gear icon, click Automation Settings, and turn them on.
 This allows me to create automation tests.
 I may have to add mapping depending on what kinds of tests I’m uploading, but we can get back to there later.